-Management has taken the following steps to revise its operating and financial requirements, which it believes are sufficient to provide the Company with the ability to continue as a going concern.
-The Company pursued funding through sale of stock.
-It has pursued a dealership agreement for its intended product, the marketing and sales of which is anticipated to be profitable.
-Management believes that the above actions will allow the Company to continue operations through the next fiscal year.
-However management cannot provide any assurances that the Company will be successful in its retail operation.
+Management has taken the following step to revise its operating and financial requirements, which it believes are sufficient to provide the Company with the ability to continue as a going concern.
+The Company pursued funding through sale of stock..
+Management believes that the above action will allow the Company to continue operations through the next fiscal year.
+However management cannot provide any assurances that the Company will be successful.